ib565/OncoGraph-Engine/docs/TECHNICAL_DETAILS.md

 The query engine is responsible for translating a user's question into a safe, executable Cypher query and then summarizing the results.

+## Hypothesis Analyzer

+The Hypothesis Analyzer provides functional enrichment analysis for gene lists, complementing the knowledge graph queries with pathway and biological process analysis.

+### Gene Enrichment Pipeline

+1. **Gene Normalization:** Input gene symbols are normalized using MyGene to resolve aliases and validate against official gene symbols.
+2. **Enrichment Analysis:** Valid genes are analyzed using GSEAPy's enrichr function against standard databases:
+   - GO_Biological_Process_2023
+   - KEGG_2021_Human
+   - Reactome_2022
+3. **AI Interpretation:** Gemini generates biological summaries explaining the top enriched pathways and their significance.
+4. **Visualization:** Results are formatted for interactive Plotly dot plots showing statistical significance and gene counts.

+### API Endpoints

+- **`POST /analyze/genes`**: Accepts comma or newline-separated gene lists and returns structured enrichment results with AI summaries and visualization data.

+### Error Handling

+- Invalid gene symbols are identified and excluded from analysis with user warnings
+- Graceful fallback when enrichment databases are unavailable
+- Comprehensive error messages for debugging and user feedback

 ### LLM Prompting & Query Patterns

 Prompts are engineered to be schema-aware and produce robust queries.
 Key patterns include: